 Hi, I'm Jennette!

-I'm a freelance, self-taught varied artist from Salt Lake City, Utah.
-I'm a mother of two girls, wife of 10 years to an amazing man, and a husky owner.
+I'm a freelance, self-taught stay at home mother and artist from Salt Lake City, Utah.
 I'm a lover of all things geek and pop-culture.
-I'm very into fantasy creatures and mythical worlds.
+I'm also very into fantasy creatures and mythical worlds.
 I'm kind of a 'jack of all trades' type artist.
 My most skilled medium is digital art.
 I also enjoy other hobbies such as sidewalk chalk art, cosplay/costuming, and occasionally do a bit of home decor and crafting.

 I graduated with my Bachelors degree in Music and Music Education from Brigham Young University-Idaho in 2010, studying flute.
 I realized too late that despite music being a serious passion of mine, that it wasn't what I wanted to do with my life.
 I wish to this day that I had chosen to pursue a career in art instead.
 Since graduating, my main focus has shifted to becoming a professional artist.